Kenneth Kiesler

 “Conductor Kenneth Kiesler cannot be praised too extravagantly for his expert leadership of the batteries of voices and instruments employed in this performance…Maestro Kiesler presides over this performance as though it were the summation of his life’s work.” – Voix des Arts

-Kiesler recently led a performance of Wynton Marsalis’ monumental All Rise with Marsalis and the Jazz at Lincoln Center Orchestra, the University Symphony Orchestra, U-M Choirs, and soloists, on the UMS series at Hill Auditorium.
-He has conducted the National Symphony at the Kennedy Center, the Chicago Symphony, Queensland Symphony in Australia, the Chamber Orchestra of Chile, and the orchestras of Utah, Detroit, New Jersey, Florida, Indianapolis, Memphis, San Diego, Albany, Virginia, Omaha, Fresno, Long Beach, Long Island, Portland, Jerusalem, Haifa, Osaka, Puerto Rico, Daejeon and Pusan in Korea, the New Symphony Orchestra in Bulgaria, Hang Zhou in China, OSUSP in Sao Paulo, The International Orchestra of the Arts in Mexico City, the Atlantic Music Festival, and the Meadowbrook, Skaneateles, Sewanee, Breckenridge, and Aspen festivals.
+In 2022, Kiesler led the UMS presentation of Wynton Marsalis’ monumental All Rise with Marsalis and the Jazz at Lincoln Center Orchestra, the University Symphony Orchestra, U-M Choirs, and soloists.
+He will lead the USO and Jazz at Lincoln Center Orchestra together again in February of 2026, this time in the first performance of a major new symphony by Wynton Marsalis.
+He has conducted the National Symphony at the Kennedy Center, the Chicago Symphony, Detroit Symphony, Utah Symphony, New Jersey Symphony, Queensland Symphony in Australia, the Chamber Orchestra of Chile, Chamber Orchestra of Paris, New York Philharmonic principal players at Carnegie Hall’s Zankel Hall, and the symphony orchestras of Jerusalem, Haifa, Osaka, Puerto Rico, Daejeon and Pusan in Korea, Sofia in Bulgaria, Hang Zhou in China, OSUSP in Sao Paulo, The International Orchestra of the Arts in Mexico City, the Florida, Indianapolis, Memphis, San Diego, Albany, Virginia, Omaha, Fresno, Long Beach, Long Island, Portland orchestras, and at the Atlantic, Music in the Alps, Meadowbrook, Skaneateles, Sewanee, Breckenridge, and Aspen music festivals.

-Of his 2008 debut with L’Ensemble Orchestral de Paris, critic Roger Bouchard stated: “There do exist great American conductors, and Kiesler is one of them!
+Of his 2008 debut with Chamber Orchestra of Paris, critic Roger Bouchard stated: “There do exist great American conductors, and Kiesler is one of them!
 Standing on behalf of the music he serves, he conducts from memory with unaffected gestures both precise and passionate.
-Nothing is unnecessary in his conducting; yet everything is there.
+Nothing is unnecessary in his conducting, yet everything is there.
 Very beautiful work!”

-Kiesler has performed with many leading artists, such as violinists Joshua Bell, Kyoko Takezawa, Cho-Liang Lin, Elmar Olivera, Joseph Silverstein, Jaime Laredo, and Leonidos Kavakos; pianists Jean-Yves Thibaudet, Yefim Bronfman, Lorin, Hollander, Leon Fleisher, Byron Janis, Joseph Kalichstein, and Peter Serkin; Singers Audra MacDonald, Measha Brueggergosman, William Warfield, Christine Brewer, George Shirley, Sylvia McNair, Robert Merrill and Martina Arroyo; cellists Lynn Harrell, Sharon Robinson, Astrid Schween, and Zuill Bailey; Guitarist Sharon Robinson; Hornist Hermann Baumann, and clarinetists Richard Stoltzman and David Schiffrin.
+Kiesler has performed with many renowned artists, such as violinists Joshua Bell, Kyoko Takezawa, Cho-Liang Lin, Elmar Olivera, Joseph Silverstein, Anne Akiko Meyers, Jaime Laredo, and Leonidos Kavakos; pianists Jean-Yves Thibaudet, Malcolm Frager, Yefim Bronfman, Lorin Hollander, Leon Fleisher, Byron Janis, Joseph Kalichstein, Grant Johannesen, and Peter Serkin; singers Audra MacDonald, Measha Brueggergosman, William Warfield, Christine Brewer, George Shirley, Sylvia McNair, Jubilant Sykes, Robert Merrill and Martina Arroyo; cellists Lynn Harrell, Sharon Robinson, Leslie Parnas, Astrid Schween, and Zuill Bailey; Guitarists Sharon Robinson and Eliot Fisk; hornist Hermann Baumann, and clarinetists Richard Stoltzman and David Schiffrin.

 Kiesler is one of the most sought-after and highly regarded teachers and mentors of conductors worldwide.
-He is the founder and director of the renowned Conductors Retreat at Medomak, now in its 22nd year.
-At the invitation of music director Pinchas Zukerman, he was, for 8 years, the director of the Conductors Programme of Canada’s National Arts Centre.
-For five years beginning in 2006, he was director of the Vendome International Academy of Orchestral Conducting in France.
-Kiesler is director of Conducting Programs of International Masterclasses Berlin.
-He has led many masterclasses and courses for the Philharmonisches Kammer Orchester Berlin and Deutsches Musikrat in Germany, and annually at the Waterville Valley Music Center in New Hampshire.
+At the invitation of music director Pinchas Zukerman, he served for 8 years as the director of the Conductors Programme of Canada’s National Arts Centre Orchestra.
+For five years, he was director of the Vendome International Academy of Orchestral Conducting in France.
+Kiesler was director of Conducting Programs of International Masterclasses Berlin, and served for eight years as Visiting Artist and Music Advisor to the orchestras of the Manhattan School of Music.
+He has frequently been a Visiting Artist at the Royal Academy of Music in London and has led many master classes and courses for the League of American Orchestras, the Conductors’ Guild, the Philharmonisches Kammerorchester Berlin, and the Deutsches Musikrat in Germany; annually at the Waterville Valley Music Center in New Hampshire; at Oxford University; and in Moscow, Berlin, Leipzig, Vilnius, London, Rome, São Paulo, New York, and for the Ministry of Culture in Mexico City.
+He is the founder and director of the renowned and intensive summer program, Conductors Retreat at Medomak, now in its 30th year.

-His frequent opera conducting includes Bright Sheng’s The Silver River in Singapore; Britten’s Peter Grimes and Rossini’s Il Turco in Italia at the Opera Theatre of St. Louis; Carmina Burana at Syracuse Opera; and operas of Ravel, Stravinsky, Menotti, Puccini, Verdi, and Mozart.
+His frequent opera conducting has included Bright Sheng’s The Silver River in Singapore; Britten’s Peter Grimes and Rossini’s Il Turco in Italia at the Opera Theatre of St. Louis; Madama Butterfly with the Chattanooga Opera, Carmina Burana at Syracuse Opera; and operas of Ravel, Stravinsky, Menotti, Puccini, Verdi, and Mozart.
 His dance performances include Appalachian Spring with Martha Graham, Carmina Burana with the Contemporary Dance Company of Havana, and Cinderella with the Indianapolis Ballet.

 Kiesler has led premieres by Evan Chambers, Steven Stucky, Gunther Schuller, Leslie Bassett, Ben Johnston, Aharon Harlap, Gabriela Lena Frank, Kristin Kuster, Steven Rush, and Paul Brantley.
 At the age of 19, he conducted the first performance since 1925 of Gershwin’s original jazz-band score of Rhapsody in Blue.
 At Michigan, he conducted the U.S. premiere of Mendelssohn’s Third Piano Concerto, the world premiere of James P. Johnson’s The Dreamy Kid, and the first performance since 1940 of Johnson’s blues opera, De Organizer.
-He recently gave the world premieres and American premieres of several works by Czech composer Viteslava Kapralova (1915-1940).
+He recently conducted the world premieres and American premieres of several works by Czech composer Vítězslava Kaprálová (1915-1940).

 Kiesler is a trained wilderness guide and occasionally leads expeditions in the wilderness areas of Maine.